 House Music Competition - Film music is one of the highlights of the year and brings considerable amounts of enjoyment and music to the life of the school.

-The Hall offers a varied activity programme for its pupils.
+Hall School Wimbledon offers a varied activity programme for its pupils.
 The programme provides opportunities to try something new, discover a new skill or interest or simply to pursue and develop an existing hobby.
 We believe that every child has strengths and many have hidden talents; our challenge as teachers and educators is to unlock and then nurture them.
 The enrichment programme is a key vehicle in enabling this process, as well as in helping our pupils to become more confident and self-motivated.

 Trips and residential outings also form an integral in the development of the pupils as individuals and as global citizens.
 Our offering includes Duke of Edinburgh Bronze and Silver, Geography field trips, a yearly ski trip and other residential trips to the coast in the South of England.